-Consequently, a single-subfield approximation is indeed a very good approximation for strong lasers (cf. App.
+I.e. a single-subfield approximation is indeed a very good approximation for strong lasers (cf. App.
 G 3).
-This is, for example, achieved in matter-wave interferometry where high-powered laser pulses (e.g., 6 W-8 W [106] or also up to 43 W [107]) in the Terahertz regime are applied producing average photon numbers of order $10^{20}$ , exceeding significantly the coupling of the vacuum modes.
+This is for example achieved in matter-wave interferometry where high-powered laser pulses (e.g. 6 W-8 W [105] or also up to 43 W [106]) in the Terahertz regime are applied producing average photon numbers of order 10^{20} , exceeding significantly the coupling of the vacuum modes.